EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 We can prove it by proving its contrapositive:

-- If the ranks of the candidates don’t form a total order, there exist a set of candidates in which we are not able to deternube which candidate is best.
+- If the ranks of the candidates don’t form a total order, there exist a set of candidates in which we are not able to determine which candidate is best.

 Proof: